wylited/wylinotes/notes/Economics/Microeconomics/Determinants of PED.md

 ## Proportion of Income

-A high price to income ratio would cause a product to have an elastic PED.
+A high price to income ratio would cause a [[Economic Good def.|economic good]] to have an elastic PED.

-A low price to income ratio would make a product considered as inelastic.
+A low price to income ratio would make a [[Economic Good def.|economic good]] considered as inelastic.